 Web endpoints

-Modal gives you a few ways to expose functions as web endpoints.
-You can turn any Modal function into a web endpoint with a single line of code, or you can serve a full app using frameworks like FastAPI, Django, or Flask.
+You can turn any Python function into a web endpoint with a single line of code, you can serve a full app using frameworks like FastAPI, Django, or Flask, or you can serve anything that speaks HTTP and listens on a port.

-The easiest way to create a web endpoint from an existing function is to use the @modal.web_endpoint decorator.
+The easiest way to create a web endpoint from an existing Python function is to use the @modal.fastapi_endpoint decorator.

 def f():